michelle-hwang/intro-to-bioinformatics/transcriptomics/lab-transcriptomics-01.md

 time /usr/local/blat/latest/bin/blat genome.fa Trinity.fasta -t=dna -q=rna -fine TAIR10_chr_all.fas
 ```

+> This will take some time to run, so see output "OUTPUTNAMEHERE"

 #### Read Mapping Rate

 A good assembly will have good representation of the RNA-Seq reads it was built from.
 Therefore, the higher the percentage of the reads should map back to this assembly, the better. *Think about it: why would some reads not map back to the assembly?*